Beit Qad

 Beit Qad (بيت قاد) is a Palestinian rural village in the West Bank governorate of Jenin.
-The village is located 5km from the city of Jenin and according to the Palestinian Central Bureau of Statistics (PCBS) in 2016 it had a population of 1,799.
+The village is located 5 km from the city of Jenin and according to the Palestinian Central Bureau of Statistics (PCBS) in 2017 it had a population of 1,538.

 History

 The village is associated by some scholars with a biblical locality in the Kingdom of Israel, located between the city of Jezreel and the kingdom's capital Samaria.
 It is mentioned in the Book of Kings as Beth Ekad of the Shepherds (בֵּית-עֵקֶד הָרֹעִים) which can be translated as "meeting place of the shepherds".
 In this place, Jehu, king of Israel, slaughtered 42 relatives of Ahaziah, king of Judah.
 The village is also associated with a village mentioned in the Onomasticon (Gazetteer) of the Greek historian Eusebius called Beth Ekamat.

 Some intact Roman buildings can be found in the village, and ceramics from the Byzantine era have also been found there.